-William and Catherine kick-started the tour by arriving in Irish capital city, Dublin, via a commercial Aer Lingus flight just before 2 PM.
+William and Catherine kick-started the tour by arriving in the Irish capital city, Dublin, via a commercial Aer Lingus flight just before 2 PM.
 The tour was requested by the Foreign Office and will highlight the many strong links between the UK and Ireland.
 During the three-day tour, The Duke and Duchess will learn about local organisations working to support and empower young people and projects which provide opportunities to help them develop important life skills.

 Upon arrival, the Royal Couple was welcomed by Robin Barnett, British Ambassador to Ireland.
 Given the historical importance of the visit, the security details of the visit are extremely high.
-Palace did not release the tour itinerary ahead of the tour due to the security reasons.
+Palace did not release the tour itinerary ahead of the tour due to security reasons.
 Independent.ie reported on Monday,

 The complexities of organising a royal visit to Ireland go well beyond handshaking and receiving bouquets of flowers.